asalber/asalber.github.io/office/excel/manual/introduction.md

 <img src="img/sheet_column_row_cell.png" width="700px" alt="cells, rows, columns and worksheets in Excel" />
 </div>

-The names of rows and columns can not be changed, but worksheet names can be changed double-clicking on it and typing the new name.
+The names of rows and columns can not be changed, but worksheet names can be changed double-clicking it and typing the new name.

 ### Ranges of cells
 A range of cells is a rectangular block of adjacent cells that is identified by top-left cell and the bottom-right cell separated by a colon, following the pattern `top-left-cell-name:bottom-right-cell-name`.